qijianpeng/awesome-edge-computing/README.md

 provides efficient and timely analytics across the whole IoT ecosystem: from the center to the edge.

+- [ENORM](https://github.com/qub-blesson/ENORM): The ENORM framework primarily
+addresses the deployment and load balancing challenges on individual edge nodes.
+ENORM operates in a three-tier environment, but a master controller does not control the edge nodes.
+Instead, it is assumed that they are visible to cloud servers that may want to make use of the edge.
+The framework allows for partitioning a cloud server and offloading it to edge nodes for improving the overall QoS of the application.

 - [OpenStack++](http://elijah.cs.cmu.edu/development.html): is a framework developed
 by Carnegie Mellon University Pittsburgh for providing VM-based cloudlet platform on regular x86 computers for mobile application offloading.
 A set of new mobile